Follow This Old House online:

 Watch out for bids that are significantly lower or higher than other quotes without clear justification.
 Rock-bottom prices may signal a contractor is cutting corners on materials, labor, or insurance.
 Also, show caution when faced with high-pressure tactics that demand immediate signing or large upfront payment requests that exceed typical deposits.

 Even with a clear quote, costs can balloon through change orders and other unanticipated obstacles if you’re not careful.
-Some contractors push unnecessary material upgrades mid-job, knowing you’re more unlikely to say no once the roof is torn off.
+Some contractors push unnecessary material upgrades mid-job, knowing you’re less likely to say no once roof work begins.
 Unexpected structural issues, such as rotten decking or damaged rafters, can incur legitimate costs, but clear communication and contingency planning help mitigate surprises.

 Delays in permits and inspections can also increase costs if labor or equipment sits idle.
 Always discuss these possibilities before signing a contract.